What grades are offered by Virginia Virtual Academy?

 Does the program provide textbooks and other instructional materials?

-Yes, we provide all the textbooks and instructional materials that are needed to complete the program.
+Yes, we provide the educational materials for the program.
 These books and materials are sent to students directly.

 Can my child work at his or her own pace?